esp/esp-js/ReadMe.md

 #### 2.1 Preview stage

-The event can be canceled at this stage by calling `eventContext.cancel()`, other `EventStage.preview` observers will still receive the event however it won't be delivered to observers at `EventStage.normal` or `EventStage.committed`.
+The event can be canceled at this stage by calling `eventContext.cancel()`.
+Other `EventStage.preview` observers will still receive the event, however it won't be delivered to observers at `EventStage.normal` or `EventStage.committed`.

 ``` javascript
 var router = new esp.Router();